tszalay/Battlecode-2016/README.md

 ## Master TODO

 ### For Qualifier Submission
-- Have a very clear HARD CODED flow chart for early game builds, scouts out way to late on 1 archon maps like barricade
+- Hard code early game builds.
+Scouts out way to late on 1 archon maps like barricade.
-- Not all dens seen on goodies - leads to our loss vs jene, due to not enough exploring scouts
+- Scouts can't miss dens on edge of map.
+See goodies, caverns, we lose on goodies because of it
-- Not enough early action on caverns before dens seen.
-Need more agressive default soldier behavior.
+- Soldiers search for dens or surround even if no dens seen.
+Not enough early action on caverns before dens seen.
-- Barricade: scouts see
+- Avoid units stuck at rubble for 1000 rounds.
+--*Rubble never cleared at thick 10000 rubble barrier on barricade or presents even though soldiers stay there for 1000 rounds.
+--*Den Reapers takes care of rubble on presents well: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)

 ### For Seeding Submission